MathuxNY-73/leetcode/README.md

 ### Longest palindromic substring
 The goal of this challenge is to implement a function that finds the longest palindromic substring contained in a given string.
-I tried to solve this problem using the Python language [Problem link](https://leetcode.com/problems/longest-palindromic-substring/)
+I tried to solve this problem using the Python and C++ languages [Problem link](https://leetcode.com/problems/longest-palindromic-substring/)
-As February 26<sup>th</sup>, 2020:
+As February 27<sup>th</sup>, 2020:
 - [X] Write a first solution.
 This solution is brute force so the time complexity is O(N * N * N/2) = O(N<sup>3</sup>) in time complexity and O(1) in space complexity
 - [X] Submit solution.
 Got Time Limit Exceeded
+- [X] Write a second solution in C++.
+This solution runs in O(N<sup>2</sup>) in time complexity and O(1) in space complexity.
+It consists in runing through every character in the string and consider this character the center of the palindrome and then expand around this center to see if we can form a palindrome.
+- [X] Submit solution.
+Got correct in 44 ms with 104.1 MB (Why so high memory consumption ?)
-- [ ] Problem solved
+- [X] Problem solved